 Trust can come in a wider variety of forms, with a wide range of intents and sizes.
 They can range from simple bare trusts to complex discretionary trusts and to interest in possession trusts.
 Trusts can be both explicit, defined by deed or within a Will, or they can arise as a result of legislation, such as in respect of services charges held by a property management company.
 They can be worth a few thousand pounds or they can be worth billions.

-Whatever type of trust you have, or are considering, Menzies, with its specialist trust team led by Chris Gillman from our centre of excellence in Leatherhead, is well placed to help and advise you.
+Whatever type of trust you have, or are considering, Menzies, with its specialist trust team is well placed to help and advise you.

 What are Discretionary Trusts?

 The heading “discretionary trust” covers a wide range of trusts and is probably the most common form of trust.
 In short, it is a very flexible form of trust that allows the trustees to apply the income and capital of the trust for the beneficiaries at their (the trustees’) discretion.